 The state is the majority owner or a significant minority owner in many Finnish companies.
-The ownership steering department of the Prime Minister's Office makes decisions on most issues concerning ownership steering and the use of shareholder authority; government approval of executive remuneration arrangements is thus not required.
-The government has, however, in recent years been interested in the remuneration policies applied in state-owned companies, and has issued guidelines in that respect.35 The remuneration in state-owned companies should support the long-term financial performance and overall success of a company, and the remuneration paid to management should be target-based and take into account criteria related to corporate responsibility.
+The Ownership Steering Department of the Prime Minister's Office makes decisions on most issues concerning ownership steering and the use of shareholder authority; government approval of executive remuneration arrangements is thus not required.
+The government has, however, in recent years been interested in the remuneration policies applied in state-owned companies and has issued guidelines in that respect.34 The remuneration in state-owned companies should support the long-term financial performance and overall success of a company, and the remuneration paid to management should be target based and take into account criteria relating to corporate sustainability.
+According to a survey conducted by the Ownership Steering Department at the Prime Minister's Office in May 2022, corporate sustainability incentives account for about one quarter of the total remuneration paid by state-owned companies, the most common sustainability incentives relating to emissions reductions and job satisfaction among personnel.

 Based on the guidelines, remuneration should be transparent and moderately aligned with the nature and size of the company's operations and the varying business environments.
 In addition, the total amount of variable remuneration should have a maximum limit calculated from the fixed annual remuneration.
 All bonuses shall include conditions according to which they can be cancelled or adjusted.
-The government also expects that companies shall describe their remuneration policy at their annual general meetings and justify the realised performance bonuses.
-The government also encourages the management and personnel to buy shares in their own company.
+The government also expects that companies shall describe their remuneration policy, justify the realised performance bonuses and report on realisation of the company's sustainability targets at their annual general meetings.
+The government also encourages management and personnel to buy shares in their own company.
 Although decisions on remuneration are made by companies, the state does not approve of the use of options or other measures requiring the issue of new shares or supplementary pension benefits.

-35 On 8 April 2020, the government updated its resolution on state ownership policy to set the strategic guidelines and describe the policies regarding ownership steering.
+On 8 April 2020, the government updated its resolution on state ownership policy to set the strategic guidelines and describe the policies regarding ownership steering.